Advanced Microsoft Teams Confluence Connector for Confluence Cloud main guide for Confluence Cloud administrators.

 Afterwards, you can set up your

 Important: Personal notifications only work with Microsoft Teams Confluence Connector Bot.

-Additionally, on this page you can disconnect your Microsoft Teams account.
+Additionally, on this page, you can disconnect your Microsoft Teams account as well.

 How to setup Microsoft Teams Confluence Connector Bot